-- measures identified to accommodate potential adverse impacts of the project on the potential or established section 35 rights, including title and related interests.
-These measures will be written as specific commitments that clearly describe how the proponent intends to implement them, and may go beyond mitigation measures that are developed to address potential adverse environmental effects; and - potential adverse impacts on potential or established section 35 rights, including title and related interests that have not been fully mitigated or accommodated as part of the EA and associated engagement with Indigenous groups.
+- potential or established section 35 rights6, including title and related interests, when this information is directly provided by a group to the proponent, the Agency or is available through public records, including: - ✓ geographical extent, nature, frequency and timing of the practice or exercise of the right; and, - ✓ maps and data sets (e.g. fish catch numbers); - potential adverse impacts of each of the project components and physical activities, in all phases, on potential or established section 35 rights, including title and related interests.
+This assessment is to be based on a comparison of the exercise of the identified rights, title and related interests between the predicted future conditions with the project and the predicted future conditions without the project.
+Include the perspectives of potentially impacted groups where these were provided to the proponent by the groups; - measures identified to accommodate potential adverse impacts of the project on the potential or established section 35 rights, including title and related interests.
+These measures will be written as specific commitments that clearly describe how the proponent intends to implement them, and may go beyond mitigation measures that are developed to address potential adverse environmental effects; - potential adverse impacts on potential or established section 35 rights, including title and related interests that have not been fully mitigated or accommodated as part of the EA and associated engagement with Indigenous groups.
 The proponent will also take into account the potential adverse impacts that may result from the residual and cumulative environmental effects.
 Include the perspectives of potentially affected groups where these were provided to the proponent by the groups.

 The information sources, methodology and findings of the assessment of paragraph 5(1)(c) effects under CEAA 2012 may be used to inform the assessment of potential adverse impacts of the project on potential or established section 35 rights, including title and related interests.
-However, there may be distinctions between the adverse impacts on potential or established section 35 rights, including title and related interests.
-However, there may be distinctions between the adverse impacts on potential or established section 35 rights, including title and related interests and paragraph 5(1)(c) effects under CEAA 2012.
+However, there may be distinctions between the adverse impacts on potential or established section 35 rights, including title and related section 35 rights, including title and related section 35 rights, including title and related interests and paragraph 5(1)(c) effects under CEAA 2012.
 The proponent will carefully consider the potential distinction between these two aspects and, where there are differences, will include the relevant information in its assessment.